tylerpeairs/NoteChat/README.md

 # Joplin NoteChat Plugin

-A Joplin plugin that enables you to chat with your notes using retrieval-augmented generation.
-This plugin can use Ollama for fully local embeddings and chat completion.
+Chat with your notes using AI, powered by local models and cloud services.
+NoteChat uses semantic search to find relevant notes and provides AI-generated responses based on your personal knowledge base.

-## Features
+## ✨ Features

+- **Smart Note Retrieval**
-- In-memory semantic search over your Joplin notes using Ollama embeddings.
+  - Semantic search using embeddings
-- Local chat completion via Ollama’s Llama-3.2:1b model.
-- Automatic model download and caching via Ollama CLI.
-- Incremental indexing and persistent cache for fast startup.
+  - Fast in-memory index with persistent cache
+  - Incremental updates - only process changed notes

+- **Flexible Chat Interface**
+  - Ask questions about your notes
+  - Get contextual responses based on your personal knowledge
+  - Maintains chat history for follow-up questions

 ## Prerequisites